Application Notes for Technosoft Intelligent Drives

 • Under voltage;

-An easiest way to evaluate this application is to trigger an over-voltage.
+The easiest way to evaluate this application is to create an over-voltage condition thus having the drive enter the fault state.
 This can be done by decreasing the over-voltage protection threshold value under the supply voltage value.
 The parameter that stores the over voltage protection threshold value is called “UMAXPROT”.
-It can be modified online from the Command Interpreter window in EasyMotion Studio.
-For details, see the chapter 4.3.
+We can then notice the drive behaviour and by returning UMAXPROT to its initial value, we can see the actual error recovery taking place.